-4.2.2.
 Random forest models

-We also ran random forest models to identify which variables out of the 50 available may play an important role in explaining downloads.
-[64]Classical model selection methods, such as backward or forward stepwise regression, are generally based on strong assumptions about the functional form of the model or the distribution of residuals.
-They are particularly sensitive to cases where there is a strong multicollinearity present among the variables, as in our datasets.
-The random forest method was mainly developed to solve classification or regression problems, but it has been long recommended for use in variable (pre-)selection [63].
+The random forest method (RF) was mainly developed to solve classification or regression problems, but it has been long recommended for use in variable (pre-)selection [64].
+While machine learning models may have high predictive power, they are often ‘black boxes’ that make conceptual explanations difficult, and their results are not directly comparable with the global model.
+For these reasons, we did not use RF to choose a model candidate from the random forest regressions to test our hypotheses, but rather, used this approach to identify which variables out of the 50 available may play an unexpected, but important role in explaining downloads.

 In a series of models unreported here, we first narrowed down the basic geographical and demographic forces attracting higher download counts, such as the land area of the NUTS2 region, population and population density, or researcher population density of the regions.
 We also normalized count with land area, population, and researcher count to gain deeper insight into the non-trivial social factors that attract heavier reliance on the research black market [58].

 In the second round, we ran the random forest algorithms on the various forms of the count data to identify the most important social, cultural, and economic variables.
 We used the random Forest R package [65] for this purpose.
 First, we established the optimal parameters for starting the algorithm with the tuneRF function.
 We used all predictors to build a forest of regression trees.
 We used the Interpretable Machine Learning method and package [66] to interpret the importance of each feature (see particularly Chapter 5.5. of [64]).

 The form of random forest method we used was created by using random samples of our dataset, and fitting regression trees on these subsets of the dataset.
 By repeatedly splitting the dataset and testing a limited number of features at a time, the random forest algorithm does not usually require strict conditions on residual errors and is insensitive to multicollinearity.
 One draw-back of the random forest method, like many machine learning models, is that it uses its own metrics of accuracy.
 For comparability, we used a model-agnostic feature importance metric by Molnar et. al. [64], a metric that results in comparable metrics for random forests and any other statistical model.
-This feature importance algorithm shuffles the values of the predictors and measures the change in a loss function (in our case, mean average error increase in the targeted count, count_per_area and count_per_researcher variables) for each shuffle – the larger the increase in mean average error, the more important to use the (correct values) of the predictor.
+This feature importance algorithm shuffles the values of the predictors and measures the change in a loss function (in our case, mean average error increase in the targeted dependent variables) for each shuffle – the larger the increase in mean average error, the more important to use the (correct values) of the predictor.